kalmiallc/wh-carbify-cross-chain/README.md

 ![Cross chain communication architecture](./Cross-chain-sample.png)

 In our solution, users can mint and hold NFT Trees (ERC-721), which can exist on any blockchain.
 These trees generate aCO2 tokens (ERC-1155) periodically over time.
-Each tree is linked to one aCO2 token. aCO2 token is deployed on BASE.
+Each tree is linked to aCO2 token.
+The aCO2 token is deployed on BASE.
 The logic for generating aCO2 tokens is stored in the HUB contract, which tracks the state of each NFT Tree.
 Specifically, the HUB contract needs to know the owner of each tree and the time elapsed since the last aCO2 token was generated.
-HUB contract is deployed on moonbeam.
+HUB contract is deployed on MoonBeam.

 The state of HUB determine how users can claim aCO2 tokens.
 If an NFT Tree is transferred to another user, all unclaimed aCO2 tokens are credited to the previous owner.